 Background

-The state with the best salary for plumbers after this adjustment?
-That would be Oregon.
+The state offering the best salary for plumbers continues to be Oregon.

 Here’s a quick snapshot of the top ten states for plumber salaries: